SalmaSamyM/R8it/README.md

-# R8it
+R8it
-Search movies by title or keywords using a powerful API  Rate movies to keep track of your favorites  Add movies to your watchlist for easy access later  User-friendly and responsive design
+A React application built with React Hooks and JavaScript that lets you search movies, rate them, and manage a personal watchlist.

+Features
+Search for movies using an external API

+Rate movies with an intuitive UI using React Hooks for state management

+Add and remove movies from your watchlist stored in local state or localStorage

+Clean, responsive design powered by React and modern JavaScript

+Ideal for React developers who want to explore building interactive movie apps with hooks and functional components.